CCheCastaldo/mapppdr/README.md

     citations in MAPPPD
 -   `mapppd_bib` - `BibEntry` object containing bibliographic
     information for all citations in MAPPPD
--   `penmap` - Function that creates leaflet of of all known *Pygoscelis* and Emperor penguin breeding sites south of 60 degrees S latitude
+-   `penmap` - function that creates leaflet of of all known *Pygoscelis* and Emperor penguin breeding sites south of 60 degrees S latitude